Advertisement

 What is a groin strain?

 A groin strain most commonly involves a partial tear of the muscles of the inner thigh – known as the adductor muscles.
-These muscles help to move the legs inward and include pectineus, adductor brevis, adductor longus, adductor magnus and gracilis.
-These adductor muscles run from the pelvis to the inner thigh.
+These muscles help to stabilise the trunk and move the legs inward and include pectineus, adductor brevis, adductor longus, adductor magnus and gracilis.
+The adductor longus is the most commonly injured structure.
+These adductor muscles run from the pubic region of the pelvis down the inner thigh.
 Mild strains involve overstretching of the muscle, whereas more severe strains can involve extensive tearing of the muscle fibres.

 Symptoms of groin strain

-Symptoms are a sudden sharp pull in the front of the groin when the muscle is forcibly stretched that causes you to slow down or stop.
-Pain can range from mild discomfort and stiffness in the groin area to severe pain on walking.
+Symptoms are a sudden sharp pull in the front of the groin when the muscle is forcibly stretched, which will cause a sudden pain and inability to continue running or moving.
+Pain can range from mild discomfort and stiffness in the groin area to severe pain on walking and often radiates down the inner thigh.
 Bruising may develop and limping may also be a symptom.

 Causes